Spicy Perfumes Are Having a Moment—These Are the Ones I Can't Stop Wearing

 From warming saffron and vibrant pepper to sweet cardamom and incense, spicy fragrances are all about unexpected contrasts.

-We're approaching winter, which means that fragrance brands are in peak launch mode in the run-up to the festive season, and my inbox is chock full of press releases.
+Summer is here, which means that fragrance brands are in peak launch mode and my inbox is chock full of press releases.
 It's a good way to suss out the key trends for the season, and one thing I've noticed is that spicy perfumes are having a bit of a moment.
 Not the cloying, old-school kind that smells like your kitchen spice cupboard, but the new generation—think pepper, cardamom, saffron, and incense used in ways that feel warm, modern, and a little unexpected.
-They're a chic take on winter perfumes.
+They're a chic take on summer perfumes and work surprisingly well in the heat.

 I’ve always had a soft spot for scents that play with contrast.
 One of my all-time favourites is Diptyque’s Eau Duelle (£160)— it’s peppery and vanilla-y at the same time, which sounds completely wrong on paper but smells incredible on skin (it's one of my most complimented perfumes ever).
 Every time I describe it to someone, they look confused.
 Then they try it and it just clicks.
 That’s the thing about spicy perfumes—they rarely exist in isolation.
 They’re never just spicy.
 Some are fresh spicy, with a bit of zest and fizz.
 Others are warm and cosy, like being wrapped in a cashmere scarf.
 Some are sweet and edible, like a chai latte in perfume form.

-What I love about this new wave of spicy scents is how wearable they are.
-They’re interesting without being intimidating, and they make you smell different.
+What I love about this new wave of spicy scents is how wearable they are, even in summer, when you typically reach for lighter, softer scents.
+And yet these are interesting without being intimidating, and they make you smell different.
 Below, I’ve rounded up my favourite spicy perfumes—these ones nail that perfect balance of heat, sweetness, and depth.
 Whether you’re into clean and crisp or dark and smoky, there’s a spicy scent on this list that you're bound to love.

 Best Spicy Perfumes

-- Best Fresh Spicy Perfume: Les Soeurs de Noe Call Me Iris Eau de Parfum (£170)
+- Best Fresh Spicy Perfume: LBTY.
+Fragrance Zephirine Eau de Parfum (£235)

 - Best Sweet Spicy Perfume: Diptyque Eau Duelle Eau de Toilette (£160)

-- Best Woody Spicy Perfume: Byredo Black Saffron Eau de Parfum (£150)
+- Best Woody Spicy Perfume: Byredo Black Saffron Absolu (£195)

 Fragrance family: Fresh spicy

 This is my current favourite, I'm reaching for it on an almost daily basis.
-I love the way that the main note of floral iris balances out the lighter, fresher top notes and the deeper, spicier base notes.
+I love the way that the main notes of rose and patchouli balance out the lighter, fresher top notes of fig, and the deeper, spicier base notes.
 It's the kind of scent you can reach for and wear for any occasion and time of day or year, and if you're new to spicy scents, it's palatable and not overwhelming.

 Fragrance family: Sweet spicy